effectindex/tripreporter/README.md

 ### Required

-Copy `.env.example` to `.env` and (optionally) modify it.
-This file is required for building and running the tripreporter.
+Copy `.env.example` to `.env`, and `config/redis.conf.example` to `config/redis.conf`, and (optionally) modify them.
+These files are required for building and running the tripreporter.

 ### Non-Docker